jaardila-3/NetCoreBaseStructure/README.md

 **Getting Started**:
 1. Clone this repository: `git clone https://github.com/jaardila-3/NetCoreBaseStructure.git`
+2. git checkout `feature/account-management`.
-2. Open the solution in Visual Studio or Rider.
+3. Open the solution in Visual Studio or Rider.
-3. Run `dotnet restore`.
+4. Run `dotnet restore`.
-4. Install the EF Core tools globally (if not already installed): `dotnet tool install --global dotnet-ef`
+5. Install the EF Core tools globally (if not already installed): `dotnet tool install --global dotnet-ef`
-5. Install Oracle-specific packages in WebApp.Data: `Oracle.EntityFrameworkCore` and `Oracle.ManagedDataAccess.Core`
+6. Install Oracle-specific packages in WebApp.Data: `Oracle.EntityFrameworkCore` and `Oracle.ManagedDataAccess.Core`
-6. Create a .env file in the root of the project, based in `example.env`.
+7. Create a .env file in the root of the project, based in `example.env`.
-7. Run Migrations for Oracle (from the root of the project, not within individual layers):
+8. Run Migrations for Oracle (from the root of the project, not within individual layers):
 - To create a new migration:
      ```bash
      dotnet ef migrations add InitialMigration -s src/WebApp.Web/ -p src/WebApp.Data/
      ```
-- To apply migrations and update the database:
-    ```bash
-     dotnet ef database update -s src/WebApp.Web/ -p src/WebApp.Data/
-     ```
-8. Build and run the project to explore the structure.
+9. Build and run the project to explore the structure and apply migrations and update the database.

 Feel free to contribute, `fork`, or adapt this structure for your own .NET Core projects!